LTUC/amman-prep-d14/Class-08/facilitator/README.md

 ## Overview For Today

-Today's lecture will teach students DOM and DOM manipulation, forms, events and rendering data from the HTML form.
+Today's lecture will teach students DOM and DOM manipulation, forms, events, and rendering data from the HTML form.

 ## DOM